memberful/memberful-wp/readme.txt

 = 1.12.0 =
 * Add [memberful_register_link] shortcode to WP plugin.
+* Allow content to be shown to all registered users, regardless of their purchases. #108

 = 1.11.1 =
 * Ensure the widget links to the https version of sign in if on page served over SSL.